zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 - the [Sommerfeld radiation condition](https://en.wikipedia.org/wiki/Sommerfeld_radiation_condition) prohibits the existence of sinks collecting (an infinite amount of) energy arriving from infinity - these "infinite" sinks must be "finite" sources instead.

-We take the Maxwell equations as axioms, and use them as a foundation on which we base the theory presented in the following sections.
+We take the Maxwell equations as axioms, and use them as the foundation on which we base the theory presented in the following sections.

-## Force and Energy
+### Force and Energy

 Given a mathematical description of electromagnetic radiation in terms of vector fields, we would like to physically characterize it as an energy transfer process.
 In order to do that, we have to determine how much energy there is in a given volume element of space, and also the rate of energy flow \[[5](#references) (vol. II, ch.
 27), [6](#references) (ch.
 1.1.4), [7](#references) (ch.
 2.11), [8](#references) (ch.
 2.5), [9](#references) (ch.
 2.4)\].